-SECTION C: Maximize benefits to cultural heritage and minimize negative impacts impacts C1 Cultural interactions The organization follows international and national good practice and locally agreed guidance for the management and promotion of visits to indigenous communities and culturally or historically sensitive sites in order to minimize adverse impacts and maximize local benefits and visitor fulfilment. a.
-The organization demonstrates awareness of, and compliance with, existing international, national and local good practice and guidance for tourist visits to cultural sites and indigenous communities. b.
-The organization engages with communities/sites in reviewing guidance and creating and agreeing additional guidelines as necessary. c.
-Guidelines are effectively used and communicated. d.
-Particular measures are in place to avoid inappropriate interaction with children.
-C2 Protecting cultural heritage The organization contributes to the protection, preservation and enhancement of local properties, sites and traditions of historical, archaeological, cultural and spiritual significance and does not impede access to them by local residents. a.
-The organization makes and records monetary contributions to the protection of cultural heritage. b.
-The organization provides in-kind or other support for cultural heritage. c.
-Provision is made for local access to sites.
-C3 Presenting culture and heritage The organization values and incorporates authentic elements of traditional and contemporary local culture in its operations, design, decoration, cuisine, or shops, while respecting the intellectual property rights of local communities. a.
-Local art/craft is reflected in design and furnishings. b.
-Living cultural heritage and traditions are evident in cuisine, retail, events and other services offered. c.
-Copyright and intellectual property rights have been observed and necessary permissions obtained. d.
+SECTION C: Maximize benefits to cultural heritage and minimize negative impacts

+C1 Cultural interactions

+The organization follows international and national good practice and locally agreed guidance for the management and promotion of visits to indigenous communities and culturally or historically sensitive sites in order to minimize adverse impacts and maximize local benefits and visitor fulfilment.

+- The organization demonstrates awareness of, and compliance with, existing international, national and local good practice and guidance for tourist visits to cultural sites and indigenous communities. - b.
+The organization engages with communities/sites in reviewing guidance and creating and agreeing additional guidelines as necessary. - c.
+Guidelines are effectively used and communicated. - d.
+Particular measures are in place to avoid inappropriate interaction with children. - e.
+The organization participates in/supports training and use of local guides. - f.
+Consideration is given to the capacity and fragility of sites and communities, and to the levels of pressure on them, in determining the size, frequency and timing of group visits. - g.
+Feedback from local communities and from visitors is encouraged and acted upon.

+C2 Protecting cultural heritage

+The organization contributes to the protection, preservation and enhancement of local properties, sites and traditions of historical, archaeological, cultural and spiritual significance and does not impede access to them by local residents.

+- a.
+The organization makes and records monetary contributions to the protection of cultural heritage in its main areas of operation/visited. - b.
+The organization provides in-kind or other support for cultural heritage in its main areas of operation/visited. - c.
+The organization ensures that its activities do not impede local access to sites.

+C3 Presenting culture and heritage

+The organization values and incorporates authentic elements of traditional and contemporary local culture in its operations, design, decoration, cuisine, or shops, while respecting the intellectual property rights of local communities.

+- a.
+Sites visited and experiences offered provide an authentic experience of local culture and heritage. - Living cultural heritage and traditions are evident in cuisine, retail, events and other services offered. - c.
+Copyright and intellectual property rights have been observed and necessary permissions obtained. - d.
 The views of the local community have been sought on the presentation of local cultural heritage.

+C4 Artefacts

-C4 Artefacts Historical and archaeological artefacts are not sold, traded or displayed, except as permitted by local and international law. a.
-Any use of artefacts is transparent and/or documented and reported. b.
-Where artefacts are used, laws and bylaws have been identified that permit such use. c.
+Historical and archaeological artefacts are not sold, traded or displayed, except as permitted by local and international law.

+- a.
+Any use of artefacts is transparent and/or documented and reported. - b.
+Where artefacts are used, laws and bylaws have been identified that permit such use. - c.
 Visitors are prevented from removing or damaging artefacts.